rozek/webapp-tinkerer/README.md

 Compared to HyperCard, WAT lacks

-* the built-in bitmap drawing tool (WAT uses vector-oriented graphics components instead) and
+* the built-in bitmap drawing tool (WAT uses vector-oriented graphics components instead),
+* multiply usable Card backgrounds and
 * the novice-friendly scripting language (WAT uses JavaScript instead)

 On the other side, WAT offers